Elia Comini: Beatification process

 Cardinal Giacomo Biffi inaugurated the diocesan investigation in Bologna on 3 December 1995 and closed it later on 25 November 2001.
 The Congregation for the Causes of Saints validated the process on 1 October 2004.
 Theologians approved the cause with nine affirmative votes in favor at their meeting held on 4 April 2017.
 The postulator for this cause is the Salesian priest Pierluigi Cameroni.
+On 18 December 2024, Pope Francis approved a decree recognizing Comini's martyrdom.